skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ramshackle houses and smelly taverns that make up this part of the city.
 He follows the narrow, meandering streets to his destination.
-As he stands outside of the tiny squat house of uneven wood, he wonders how anyone in this part of town could have the slighest idea of where to find someone like Norvus, who was a wealthy nobleman until a few months ago.
+As he stands outside of the tiny squat house of uneven wood, he wonders how anyone in this part of town could have the slightest idea of where to find someone like Norvus, who was a wealthy nobleman until a few months ago.
 It's hard to imagine he'd be living here.

 Eomer knocks on the door.
-After a few moments, a barrel-shaped woman pulles the door open and eyes him with suspicion.
+After a few moments, a barrel-shaped woman pulls the door open and eyes him with suspicion.
 Her proportions are such that if she were just a bit shorter she could be mistaken for a dwarf.
 She's wearing tattered apron and seems to be dusted with a coat of flour.